apache/carbondata/docs/data-management-on-carbondata.md

     OPTIONS('COMMENTCHAR'='#')
     ```

+  - **HEADER:** When you load the CSV file without the file header and the file header is the same with the table schema, then add 'HEADER'='false' to load data SQL as user need not provide the file header.
+By default the value is 'true'.
+  false: CSV file is without file header.
+  true: CSV file is with file header.

+    ```
+    OPTIONS('HEADER'='false')
+    ```

   - **FILEHEADER:** Headers can be provided in the LOAD DATA command if headers are missing in the source files.

     ```